Smertig/banana/docs/api/tg/types/keyboard_button_request_chat.rst

 .. cpp:struct:: banana::api::keyboard_button_request_chat_t

    This object defines the criteria used to request a suitable chat.
-The identifier of the selected chat will be shared with the bot when the corresponding button is pressed.
-More about requesting chats »
+Information about the selected chat will be shared with the bot when the corresponding button is pressed.
+The bot will be granted requested rights in the chat if appropriate.
+More about requesting chats ».

    .. cpp:member:: integer_t request_id